wbabik/Practical_computing/Class_6/Class_6.md

 >
 > To get rid of any of the virtual terminals (when it commands issued in it have been executed), enter it, and then type the `exit` as in a "normal" terminal.

+## Where to go next?

+This completes our tour of Linux command line.
+We hope that now you're convinced that working in command line makes sense.
+To get a more thorough understanding of the command line, we highly recommend this [free book](http://linuxcommand.org/).